You are here

 Her extensive administrative experience at Pace Law School includes service as associate dean of academic affairs from 2001 to 2006 and work on 16 committees, including one on academic standards and another conducting a self-study, both of which she chaired.
 Until her new appointment, she directed the school’s programs in judicial studies and legal writing.

-The Law School's growth over the past 30 years represents not merely a change in the number of courses, programs, and faculty members, but also the development of a unique philosophy and an approach to legal education that strikes an important curricular balance between theory and practice.
+The Law School's growth over the past 30 plus years represents not merely a change in the number of courses, programs, and faculty members, but also the development of a unique philosophy and an approach to legal education that strikes an important curricular balance between theory and practice.